 Knafeh: The Queen of Arab Desserts

-BY: Adriana Murray/Contributing Writer
+BY: Adriana Murray/Arab America Contributing Writer

-Desserts have become the star dish during a meal, moving the main course to sideline.
+Desserts have become the star dish during a meal, moving the main course to the sideline.
 They garner so much of our love and attention that they’ve received their own special day.
 October 14 is National Dessert Day, so indulge in your sweet tooth today because sugary sweets will be found everywhere.

 The best possible way to celebrate this day is with knafeh, the queen of Arab desserts.
 Knafeh has had a long history of being served as a special treat.
 It was reportedly first mentioned during the tenth century, with origins tracing back to the Palestinian city of Nablus.
 Although this dessert started its humble beginnings Nablus, many other cities across the Arab world have developed variant forms, special to their locale.

 Over the course of time knafeh, has gained widespread popularity, particularly in the Levantine countries of Lebanon, Jordan, Palestine, and Syria.
 Immigrants from these countries brought the sweet aroma of knafeh to America’s bakeries, making it popular with adventurous foodies exploring Arab American cuisine.

 People love the savory, stretchy sweet cheese of knafeh that melts in your mouth.
 The dish is topped with pistachio shavings and sugar-based syrup, bringing rich texture to the sweet.